-- This document presents the Security Target Public version (ST) of the ST33F1MF, ST33F1M0F, SC33F1M0F, SC33F896F, SC33F896F, ST33F768F, SC33F768F, ST33F640F, SC33F640F, ST33F512F, SC33F512F, SC33F384F Security Integrated Circuits (IC), designed on the ST33 platform of STMicroelectronics, with Dedicated Software (DSW) rev B or C and optional cryptographic library Neslib 3.0. - 5 This document is classified as public information. - The precise reference of the Target of Evaluation (TOE) and the security IC features are given in Section 3: TOE description. - A glossary of terms and abbreviations used in this document is given in Appendix A: Glossary.
+- 4 This document presents the Security Target for composition (ST) of the ST33H768 Platform Maskset K8K0A version C Security Integrated Circuit (IC), designed on the ST33 platform of STMicroelectronics, with Dedicated Software (DSW) rev 4, and optional cryptographic library Neslib 4.1 and 4.1.1. - 5 The precise reference of the Target of Evaluation (TOE) and the security IC features are given in Section 3: TOE description. - 6 A glossary of terms and abbreviations used in this document is given in Appendix A: Glossary.